mlcourses/lab-4-blog-post-khoanguyen12345/post.md

 <img width="342" alt="image" src="https://github.com/mlcourses/lab-4-blog-post-khoanguyen12345/assets/67582698/0096e2e7-5fa9-4229-a22c-8a7d61272e8e">

 We constructed this code using the two code snippets above.
 The first body of the code in void loop() is an exact copy of the body of the block of code in the ultrasonic sensor section above.
 The distance that is returned from the sensor is then put into the buzzer and multiplied by 100 to match the pitch range audible to humans, from 100hz at 1cm to 100000hz at 100cm.
-The video below shows this implementation:

-#### Video of buzzer with pitch louder as it is further away

 However, this does not work as we want.
 We instead want the buzzer to have a higher pitch as we get closer to the sensor and to have a lower, humming pitch as we get further away.
 This is an easy fix, however, as we can just take the maximum distance and subtract the current distance, thus "flipping" the scale of the pitch.
 The code below does this: